Maybe Green Arrow got you hooked. Or Hawkeye.

 To become an archery shooting range owner, you need to invest a lot of money in the beginning to construct the arena itself.

-Furthermore, depending on which class of people you are targeting, you will need to shift your range quality standards accordingly.
+Depending on which class of people you’re targeting, you’ll need to shift your range quality standards accordingly.

 Lastly, you can also monetize your range by offering monthly, or annual membership offers and per day recreational packages.